Guide to vision care benefits for First Nations and Inuit

 2.1 Eligible services

-Coverage for eye examination within the frequency guidelines (section 2.2) falls into three major categories: general examination, follow-up examination, and single tests.
+Coverage for eye examination within the frequency guidelines (section 2.2 Eye examination frequency guidelines) falls into three (3) major categories:

-Please note that providers will not be reimbursed for missed appointments fees.
+Providers will not be reimbursed for missed appointments.

-The NIHB program covers the following tests as part of a general exam.
-Coverage for additional tests may be approved on an exception basis, based on medical need, and requires prior approval (section 2.1; single tests).
+The Non-Insured Health Benefits (NIHB) program covers the following tests as part of a general exam.
+Coverage for the general exam is based on frequency guidelines (section 2.2 Eye examination frequency guidelines).

 - case history